Can you successfully rent out your second home and still holiday there yourself?

 Niche listing sites that specialise in my area and my type of holiday rental were important too.
 As that’s where guests looking for what I was offering, would be searching.
 These smaller listing sites allowed me to show my contact details and website link.
 So guests could get in touch directly.

 And I haven’t looked back.
-I’m now more than covering our costs, making a healthy second income.
+I’m now more than covering our costs; making a healthy second income, yet still being able to use it when we want to (albeit fitting in around existing bookings).
+But that’s fine.

 I’m still tucking into our delicious, icing clad, fully decorated cake.
 And it tastes great!